ellysh/video-game-bots/InGameBots/protection.md

 ```
 You see that now we get the "debugger detected!" message in case the debugger is not detected.
 Otherwise, the execution of TestApplication is continued.
 We just hack this check and it becomes broken in the suitable for us way.

-There is a [OllyDumpEx](http://low-priority.appspot.com/ollydumpex/) plugin for OllyDbg debugger, which allows you to save modified binary file.
+There is a [OllyDumpEx](http://low-priority.appspot.com/ollydumpex/) plugin for OllyDbg debugger, which allows you to save a modified code to the binary file.
 This is an algorithm to install OllyDbg plugins:

 1. Download an archive with a plugin from the developer's website.
 2. Unpack the archive to the OllyDbg directory.
 This is a default path to this directory in my case `C:\Program Files (x86)\odbg200`.
 3. Check the configuration of plugins directory in the "Options" dialog of OllyDbg.
 Select the "Options"->"Options..." item of the main menu to open this dialog.
 Then, choose the "Directories" item of the tree control on left side of the dialog.
 The "Plugin directory" field should be equal to your installation path of OllyDbg (for example "C:\Program Files (x86)\odbg200").
 4. Restart OllyDbg debugger.

 You will see new item of the main menu with "Plugins" label.
-There are steps to save modified binary file:
+There are steps to save modified code:

 1. Select the "Plugins"->"OllyDumpEx"->"Dump process" item.
 You will see the "OllyDumpEx" dialog.
 2. Press the "Dump" button.
 You will see the "Save Dump to File" dialog.
 3. Select the path to saved binary in this dialog.

 After these actions the binary file is saved on you hard drive.
-You can launch the saved binary file.
+You can launch the saved file.
 It should work correctly for simple applications like our TestApplication one.
 But this is probable that a saved binary will crash on the launch step in case of such complex applications as video games.

 Both methods to avoid the protection, which is based on usage of the `IsDebuggerPresent` function, are described in details in this [artice](https://www.aldeid.com/wiki/IsDebuggerPresent).